 In determining whether there should be maintenace, and how much it should be, the Court has to decide if one party is in need of support and if the other party has the ability to pay that support.
 Calculating maintenance includes calculating the actual income of the parties, what sort of income the parties will have in future, and what impact other financial assets or liabilities will have on the parties, and their children, after the marriage legally ends.

 To determine the award amount, the court will consider the length of the marriage, the couple’s standard of living, the financial status of the parties, the contribution made to the marriage by each party, and other personal financial details.
-For Divorces commenced after October 25, 2015, New York State has a temporary maintenance guideline worksheet as follows:

 Because New York is an “equitable distribution” state, all marital assets are to be divided “fairly” between spouses during the divorce.
 Spouses may agree on a property split before the dissolution proceedings, called a settlement agreement, to save time and money.
 If a settlement agreement cannot be reached through negotiation, the court divides the marital assets up by evaluating the key factors they also examine in determining maintenance, namely:

 - The length of the marriage

 - The contribution to the marriage by each spouse, including contributions to the care and education of the children and services as homemaker

 - Any interruption of personal careers or educational opportunities of either party during the marriage

 - The contribution of a spouse to the personal career or educational opportunity of the other spouse

 - The contribution of each spouse to income

 Contact Attorney Bernstein Today